 We believe that children learn best in an environment, which is well cared for, which clearly shows we value the learners within it and which fully supports the curriculum.
 We aim to offer an exciting, stimulating environment for learning.
 Each classroom contains high quality displays celebrating the work of children of all abilities.
-Children are provided with quality up-to-date resources including access to the latest ICT equipment.
+Children are provided with quality up-to-date resources including access to the latest IT equipment.
 We also have a range of rooms dedicated to specialist teaching.
-Outside we have the wildlife garden, the edible forest garden and extensive equipment for physical play.
-We have also received funding for an astro-turfed sports area.
+Outside we have the wildlife garden, the edible forest garden, an astro-turf sports area and extensive climbing equipment for physical play.
 The playground is managed by children and adult play leaders.
 We have developed and will continue to develop the playgrounds greatly, recognising the immense value of play.

 Talking does not just involve speaking.
 At St. Luke’s we also use gestures and signs which promote and stimulate speech development and give extra information which can be seen.

 Peer Massage is proving to be an enormously beneficial programme within the school.
 The children take part in regular 15 minute massage sessions.
 They are seated in chairs and wear their normal clothes.
 Massage is given to each other on the back, head, arms and hands.
 A protocol of mutual respect lies at the core of Peer Massage.
 Peer Massage encourages calm behaviour, enhances self-confidence, and develops concentration and well-being; respect for themselves and for other children grows.

 At St. Luke’s we take a whole school approach to the promotion of pupils’ spiritual, moral, social and cultural education as we recognise that it plays a significant role in children’s ability to learn and achieve.
 We therefore aim to provide an education that provides children with opportunities to explore and develop:

 - their own values and beliefs; their own spiritual awareness;

 - their own high standards of personal behaviour;